Octo-planner: On-device Language Model for Planner-Action Agents: Introduction

 \section{Introduction}

 Artificial intelligence (AI) agents~\cite{jennings1998applications, poole2010artificial} have significantly transformed various industries by enabling autonomous decision-making and improving operational efficiencies~\cite{kim2023language, deng2023mind2web, yan2023gpt4v, zheng2024gpt4vision, koh2024visualwebarena}.
 These agents rely on a critical planning process that involves determining the optimal course of action, executing the planned actions, and summarizing the outcomes.
 Large Language Models (LLMs) such as Gemini-Pro~\cite{geminiteam2024gemini} and GPT-4~\cite{openai2024gpt4} have shown potential in this domain.
 While these models face challenges in executing complex planning tasks at a level comparable to human performance~\cite{xie2024travelplanner, zheng2024natural}, they remain effective in addressing simpler tasks, thereby facilitating practical applications.
 One such application is the emergence of AI assistant tools from companies like MultiOn~\cite{multion2024}, Simular AI~\cite{simular2024}, and Adept AI~\cite{adept2024}, which leverage the capabilities of LLMs to provide intelligent assistance across various domains.
-Additionally, consumer-oriented AI hardware products, such as Rabbit R1~\cite{rabbit2024}, Humane AI Pin~\cite{humane2024}, and Limitless Pendant~\cite{limitless2024}, integrate LLMs into user-friendly devices, making intelligent assistance more accessible and driving significant traction.
+Additionally, consumer-oriented AI hardware products, such as Rabbit R1~\cite{rabbit2024}, Humane AI Pin~\cite{humane2024}, and Limitless Pendant~\cite{limitless2024}, integrate LLMs into user-friendly devices, making intelligent assistance more accessible and gaining significant traction.

 The success of AI agents depends on the performance of the underlying LLMs.
-Agents using pre-trained models without fine-tuning on task demonstrations have relatively low success rates, ranging from 12\% on desktop applications~\cite{xie2024osworld} to 46\% on mobile applications~\cite{bishop2024latent}, while those leveraging fine-tuned models can achieve up to 80\% success rate on tasks similar to their training data~\cite{nakano2022webgpt, gur2024realworld}.
-However, using LLMs for AI agents is costly due to high computational demands and infrastructure expenses, limiting widespread adoption.
+Agents using pre-trained models without fine-tuning on task demonstrations have relatively low success rates, ranging from 12\% on desktop applications~\cite{xie2024osworld} to 46\% on mobile applications~\cite{bishop2024latent}, while those leveraging fine-tuned models can achieve success rates of up to 80\% on tasks similar to their training data~\cite{nakano2022webgpt, gur2024realworld}.
+However, using LLMs for AI agents is costly due to high computational demands and infrastructure expenses, which limits widespread adoption.
 The lack of on-device AI agents restricts applications requiring real-time processing, offline functionality, or enhanced privacy.